Al-Rashid of Morocco: Death

+Policies

-Public works
+Public works and policies

 Cherratine Madrasa, the first Koranic school founded by the 'Alawis in the city of Fez.

 During his reign, Moulay Rashid oversaw the construction of various public infrastructure.
 This included the eight-arched Oued Sebou Bridge in 1670 and Fez's Errecîf bridge in 1671.
 The wells he built in Echcott in the Sahara are called Abar Essultan (the sultan's wells) in his memory, and supply water to caravans making the Hajj.

 Moulay Rashid used much of the profit from his campaign in the Sous on improvements to his capital.
 He added a library to the southern face of the Qarawiyyin Mosque, and ordered the construction of the Cherratine Madrasa, as well as building himself a new palace in Fes Jdid.

 Other works ordered by Moulay Rashid included the Kasbah in El Jadida, the Kasbah Cherarda in Fez, and a madrasa in Marrakesh next to the mosque of Sheikh Abu 'Abdallâh Mohammed bin Salal.